perrinwdavidson/four_box_model/README.md

 \end{align}
 ```
 # Model Formulation
-We assume steady-state, instead of using an interative solver as is done by Sarmiento and Toggweiler (1985).
+We assume steady-state, instead of using an interative solver as is done by Sarmiento and Toggweiler (1984), which allows us to set the LHS of the above equations to 0 and solve for our concentrations in each box.
 This allows for a simulataneously solution of matrices of the form:
 ```math
 Ax=b
 ```